gradle/kotlin-dsl-samples/doc/getting-started/tutorial.md

 ### Creating A Custom Task

-When creating a custom Gradle task it needs to be given a unique name, and if its based on a task type (eg Jar) the class object representing the type, eg:
+When creating a custom Gradle task it needs to be given a unique name, and if its based on a task type (eg Jar) the class object (a **KClass**) representing the type, eg:

 ```kotlin
 // ...